samschott/maestral/README.md

 - [Dropbox API docs](https://www.dropbox.com/developers/documentation/http/documentation)
 - [Dropbox Python SDK docs](https://dropbox-sdk-python.readthedocs.io/en/latest/)

+If you are using the macOS app bundle, please consider sponsoring the project with £1 per month to offset the cost of an Apple Develper account to sign and notiarize the bundle.

 ## Dependencies

 - macOS (10.13 or higher for binary) or Linux